newdexterity/Open-Biomanual-Manipulation-System/README.md

 <img src="https://raw.githubusercontent.com/newdexterity/Open-Biomanual-Manipulation-System/master/images/readme/moah_folding_image.jpg" width="800">

 ### Joint Locking
-A specialized joint locking mechanism is used in both the shoulder and elbow flexion joints, mitigating motor stress during high-load manipulation tasks such as holding extended poses for long periods of time.
+A specialized joint locking mechanism is used in both the shoulder and elbow flexion joints, mitigating motor stress during high-load manipulation tasks such as holding extended poses for long periods.
 The ratchet lock systems employed enable the joints to maintain their position with minimal energy expenditure, thereby reducing the overall torque exerted on the motors.
+The curved design also allows gravity-assisted locking modifications for future iterations.
 <img src="https://raw.githubusercontent.com/newdexterity/Open-Biomanual-Manipulation-System/master/images/readme/moah_elbow_image.jpg" width="800">

 ### Low-inertial Manipulators and Experimental Transmissions